Emobies05/Emobies-Mobile-Fix-v1.0.4/README.md

 Kannur · Dubai · Divin K.K.
 Updated on Feb 26: Ready for Play Store with new signing key.
 ### Specialist Update: New signing key applied on Feb 27 for Google Play Store success.
+###@Specialist Update: New signing key applied on Feb 27 for Google Play Store success...